jd89j12dsa/ddse/Scheme_MITRAPP/README.md

 ## Usage Instructions

-We provide an exmaple for Mitra* on the Crimes dataset without deletion operations.
+We provide an exmaple for Mitra* on the VAERS dataset without deletion operations.

 To start the test, run the shell code in the current folder: